With the cross-functional responsibilities of R&D team members growing, keeping things consistent needs to be as easy as possible.

 The color palette is usually the first step in building a design system.
 I collaborated with the marketing department to identify existing brand colors and built up from there.
 Research in UI color psychology and readability was conducted to ensure all bases were covered.

 As feature work was completed, the design team members were in charge of adding elements and editing existing entries.
-The Mosiac design would be constantly evolving to meet the needs of the R&D organization.
+The Mosiac design system would be constantly evolving to meet the needs of the R&D organization.

 Mosaic – Typography